Prime Number Checker

 Check if a number is prime or not.

-What is a Prime Number Checker?
+What Makes a Number "Prime"?

-How to Use the Prime Number Checker
+How to Check a Number

 Using the checker is as simple as it gets: